askvortsov1/flarum-saml/README.md

 ### TODO

 - Replace CSRF exemption workaround when Flarum Beta 12 is released.
-- Add support for using getting Identity Provider Metadata via a url vs having to paste it.
 - Add support for signing/encrypting SAMLRequests.

 ### Feedback